UKPLab/sentence-transformers/examples/unsupervised_learning/SimCSE/README.md

     epochs=1,
     show_progress_bar=True
 )

+model.save('output/simcse-model')
 ```

+## SimCSE from Sentences File

+**[train_simcse_from_file.py](train_simcse_from_file.py)** loads sentences from a provided text file.
+It is expected, that the there is one sentence per line in that text file.

+SimCSE will be training using these sentences.
+Checkpoints are stored every 500 steps to the output folder.

 ## Training Examples
 - **[train_askubuntu_simcse.py](train_askubuntu_simcse.py)** - Shows the example how to train with SimCSE on the [AskUbuntu Questions dataset](https://github.com/taolei87/askubuntu).
 - **[train_stsb_simcse.py](train_stsb_simcse.py)** - This script uses 1 million sentences and evaluates SimCSE on the [STSbenchmark dataset](https://ixa2.si.ehu.eus/stswiki/index.php/STSbenchmark).